Hero (TV channel): Closure and migration to digital media

-On December 23, 2017, an Anime Pilipinas article stated that Hero TV will end its broadcast operations on January 31, 2018, due to lack of advertising support and change in business direction.
+On December 23, 2017, an Anime Pilipinas article stated that Hero TV will end its broadcast operations on January 31, 2018, due to lack of advertising support and change in business direction which was later announced on January 1.
 This was further confirmed through a commercial that aired on the channel on January 16, 2018.

 During the final day of broadcast on January 31, 2018, Hero TV aired a Facebook live broadcast where its hosts and staffs shared great memories and thanked supporters.
 After airing a tribute video showing the past anime titles, local programs and events produced or sponsored by the channel, Hero TV signed off for the last time on February 1, 2018, at 12:04 AM, ending with a farewell message and the words "Hero Now Signing Off."
 Few seconds later, cable providers still receiving Hero TV would see the modified EBU test card reading "ABS-CBN TOC SD" before shutdown until the provider can replace it or automatically scan with another channel, while Sky Cable have replaced Hero TV with Liga, a sports channel that complements the programming of S+A with international and local sports events.

 On February 7, 2018, Hero relaunches, and demoted into a digital web portal handled by the Lifestyle team from ABS-CBN Digital Media, but will not carry anime titles nor establish an anime video-on-demand service.
 It will provide limited news content on anime, pop culture and gaming.

 In March 2018, Jeepney TV featured the Hero Zone (a former anime block of ABS-CBN's main channel in 2006) as a two-hour weekend morning anime block, beginning with Yu-Gi-Oh!
 Arc-V and KonoSuba.
 The block was later discontinued in July 2018 to focus on local programming.

+Yey! channel's All YeY!
+Anime programming block

-Meanwhile, digital channel Yey! (a defunct ABS-CBN TVplus exclusive channel from 2015 to 2020) had aired some previous anime titles aired on Hero TV, while carrying the newest anime titles on Yey! channel including Ace of Diamond, My Hero Academia, One-Punch Man, Doraemon (2005 version), the final two seasons of Naruto Shippūden, and the first season of Boruto: Naruto Next Generations.
-The final anime series broadcast on Yey! was Cardcaptor Sakura: Clear Card; the anime later resumed airing in 2021 on A2Z and completed all episodes.
+Yey!, a digital television channel of ABS-CBN TV Plus, aired some of the newest anime series that debuted on the channel, including Ace of Diamond (season 1), My Hero Academia (seasons 1 and 2), One-Punch Man (season 1), Doraemon (2005 version), the final two seasons of Naruto Shippūden (seasons 9 and 10), and the first 51 episodes of Boruto: Naruto Next Generations (season 1).
+Yey! ceased broadcasting in mid-2020, with Cardcaptor Sakura: Clear Card served as the last anime series broadcast on the channel; Clear Card would later resume airing on A2Z in 2021, completing all the episodes.